Advertising

 Advertising is the practice and techniques employed to bring attention to a product or service.
 Advertising aims to present a product or service in terms of utility, advantages, and qualities of interest to consumers.
-It is typically used to promote a specific good or service, but there are a wide range of uses, the most common being commercial advertisement.
+It is typically used to promote a specific good or service, but there is a wide range of uses, a traditional form being commercial advertisement.

-Commercial advertisements often seek to generate increased consumption of their products or services through "branding", which associates a product name or image with certain qualities in the minds of consumers.
-On the other hand, ads that intend to elicit an immediate sale are known as direct-response advertising.
-Non-commercial entities that advertise more than consumer products or services include political parties, interest groups, religious organizations, and governmental agencies.
+Commercial advertisements often seek to generate increased consumption of products or services through "branding", which associates a product name or image with certain qualities in the minds of consumers.
+Advertising that intends to elicit an immediate sale is known as direct-response advertising.
+Non-commercial entities that advertise include political parties, interest groups, religious organizations, and governmental agencies.
 Non-profit organizations may use free modes of persuasion, such as a public service announcement.
 Advertising may also help to reassure employees or shareholders that a company is viable or successful.

-In the 19th century, soap businesses were among the first to employ large-scale advertising campaigns.
-Thomas J. Barratt was hired by Pears to be its brand manager—the first of its kind—and in addition to creating slogans and images, he recruited West End stage actress and socialite Lillie Langtry to become the poster girl for Pears, making her the first celebrity to endorse a commercial product.
-Modern advertising originated with the techniques introduced with tobacco advertising in the 1920s, most significantly with the campaigns of Edward Bernays, considered the founder of modern, "Madison Avenue" advertising.